claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 ### SQS
 Amazon Simple Queue Service (SQS) is a fully managed AWS service that enables reliable, asynchronous message passing between application components to help decouple and scale systems.

+**Use Case**:
-**Use Case**: You need to queue up transaction emails to be sent e.g. Signup, Reset Password.
+- You need to queue up transaction emails to be sent e.g. Signup, Reset Password.
 SQS Queue.
+- You have a website that offers a free and a premium account that guarantees faster processing.
+	- **Solution:** Create an SQS queue for free members and another one for premium members.
+Configure your EC2 instances to consume messages from the premium queue first and if it is empty, poll from the free members' SQS queue.

 - The consumer polls the queue for messages.
-- Once a consumer processes a message, it is important to deletes it, in order to avoid duplicates
+- Once a consumer processes a message, **it is important to deletes it, in order to avoid duplicates**
 -  **Max message size: 256KB**.
 Bigger message needs **Amazon SQS Extended Client library** (Max: 2GB).
-- **Default message retention: 4 days (max: 14 days)**
+- **Default message retention: 4 days (max: 14 days)** after that message are automatically deleted.
 - **Consumers could be EC2 instances or Lambda functions**
 - Message are grouped by ID
 - Is possible to attach an ASG to the consumer instances
 #### Types of Queue
 - **Standard:** allows you to send nearly unlimited number of transactions per second, but message are out of order.
 It has low latency.
-	- **Throughput:** Unlimited number of message
+	- Unlimited throughput (publish any number of message per second into the queue)
+	- Low latency (<10 ms on publish and receive)
+	- Can have duplicate messages (at least once delivery)
+	- Can have out of order messages (best effort ordering)
 - **FIFO:** guarantees the order of messages when being consumed.
 	- **Throughput:** 300 transaction per second.
 3000 with batching
 	- no duplicates